Connected algebraic groups acting on three-dimensional Mori fibrations: Description of the equivariant links

 \section{Description of the equivariant links}

 In this section we describe the equivariant Sarkisov links between certain Mori fibrations: the $\P^2$-bundles over $\P^1$, the Umemura quadric fibrations $\QQ_g \to \P^1$, and the $\P^1$-bundles over $\P^2$, $\P^1 \times \P^1$ and $\F_n$ ($n \geq 2$) listed in Theorem~\ref{thBFT}.
-Then in \S\ref{subsec:proof of th D} we give the proof of the main result of this article when the base field is assumed to be of characteristic zero (Theorem~\ref{th:E}).
+Then in \upshape\S~\ref{subsec:proof of th D} we give the proof of the main results of this article when the base field is assumed to be of characteristic zero (Theorems~\ref{th:Ea} and~\ref{th:Eb}).